 In that regard, the Intel I judgment offers valuable insights into the type of evidence dominant firms can present to challenge claims that their conduct has anti-competitive effects.
-Factors such as the relative market position of the dominant firm, the market share impacted by the practice, and the specific conditions of agreements with customers (e.g., duration of exclusivity or the magnitude of rebates) are particularly relevant.
-Rebutting the presumption of capability to restrict competition would require a similar level of evidence that the dominant company have to satisfy, such as, a short reference period and a possibility for a customer to breach the contract without penalty, evidence that the dominant company is not an unavoidable trading partner and competitors are able to compete for the whole demand, instead of only for the contestable share and that rebates are not retroactive but incremental.
-If the dominant company is unavoidable trading partner, evidence that the contestable share of the market is sufficient to allow a rival to reach MES can also be used.
-This means that a dominant firm might effectively argue that an exclusive dealing arrangement covering only small part of the relevant market is unlikely to result in exclusionary effects, particularly if an equally efficient competitor can still achieve minimum efficient scale and continue to compete effectively.
-If the evidence demonstrates a combination of factors such as the undertaking's significant market dominance, the retroactive nature of the rebates, their extensive duration and market coverage, and the presence of an exclusionary strategy, this can provide sufficient grounds for the Commission to presume an anti-competitive effect.
+Factors such as the relative market position of the dominant firm, the market share impacted by the practice, and the specific conditions of agreements with customers (e.g. duration of exclusivity or the magnitude of rebates) are particularly relevant.
+Rebutting the presumption of capability to restrict competition would require a similar level of evidence that the dominant company have to satisfy, such as, a short reference period and a possibility for a customer to breach the contract without penalty, evidence that the dominant company is not an unavoidable trading partner and competitors are able to compete for the whole demand, instead of only for the contestable share and that rebates are not retroactive but incremental.75 If the dominant company is unavoidable trading partner, evidence that the contestable share of the market is sufficient to allow a rival to reach MES can also be used.76 This means that a dominant firm might effectively argue that an exclusive dealing arrangement covering only small part of the relevant market is unlikely to result in exclusionary effects, particularly if an equally efficient competitor can still achieve minimum efficient scale and continue to compete effectively.77 If the evidence demonstrates a combination of factors such as the undertaking's significant market dominance, the retroactive nature of the rebates, their extensive duration and market coverage, and the presence of an exclusionary strategy, this can provide sufficient grounds for the Commission to presume an anti-competitive effect.
 This approach aligns with the pre-Intel case law.
-It reflects the principles outlined in the Draft Article 102 Guidelines, where the cumulative
+It reflects the principles outlined in the Draft Article 102 Guidelines, where the cumulative presence of such conditions is treated as indicative of likely harm to competition, thereby reducing the burden of requiring a detailed effects-based analysis in every case.

-&lt;sup>75 Pablo Ibáñez Colomo, 'The Future of Article 102 TFEU After Intel' (2018) 9(5) Journal of European Competition Law & Practice 293.
+75Pablo Ibáñez Colomo, 'The Future of Article 102 TFEU After Intel' (2018) 9(5) Journal of European Competition Law & Practice 293.

-&lt;sup>76 D. Ridyard, 'Exclusive Contracts and Article 82 Enforcement' 594.
+76D Ridyard, 'Exclusive Contracts and Article 82 Enforcement' 594.